Balint197/SaulGoodman/README.md

 We used a translating service (deepL), and a pre-made chatbot LLM (ChatGPT) to format hungarian user prompts into a suitable format in english that works well with our model.

 We used a pre-trained question answering LLM in which we fed our legal data into.
 We obtained official hungarian law data from a specific field (employment law).
 Our model searches over this data and returns excellent answers.
 It also cites the place it found it, so sources can be checked for the answers validity.
 We translated the hungarian law into english for the input as it works better with the existing model, and we don't need to train an expensive custom LLM.
-However you can also try it using the hungarian data.
+However you can also try it using the hungarian data, but the accuracy will be a lot worse than in english.

 We then rephrase our models answer using chatGPT into a longer sentence and translate it back into hungarian in the webapp.